 “…for then there will be great tribulation such as has not occurred since the world’s beginning until now, no, nor will occur again.”—Matthew 24:21 (NWT)

-Expectation postponed while waiting fearfully for the "great tribulation".
-Here is a Watchtower image of a group of members hiding out in a basement.
+Expectation postponed while waiting for the "great tribulation".
+Here is a Watchtower image of a group of members hiding out in a basement, reading their bibles.

 Jehovah’s Witnesses summer conventions are now filled with fear-driven videos about hiding out in basements, cringing behind locked doors at kingdom halls, or huddled in forests while being sought by armed soldiers and swat teams with weapons.
 Could not that constant barrage of fear-based political propaganda about being hated and persecuted “make the heart sick”?
 Absolutely!
 I’ve personally heard those stories from the time I was a small child until I left the family religion once and for all in the year 2000.